 This purely attentional account of posterior parietal cortex involvement in memory is popular but has faced challenges.
-Using multivariate pattern analyses, multiple studies have decoded retrieved content from activity in the posterior parietal cortex (Wagner et al., 2005; Kuhl et al., 2013; Kuhl and Chun, 2014; Bird et al., 2015; St-Laurent et al., 2015; Bonnici et al., 2016; Lee and Kuhl, 2016; Lee et al., 2019).
-Furthermore, goal-directed attentional selection results in enhanced representations of target memories in the posterior parietal cortex (Favila et al., 2018).
+Using multivariate pattern analyses, multiple studies have decoded retrieved content from activity in the posterior parietal cortex (Wagner et al., 2005; Kuhl, Johnson, & Chun, 2013; Kuhl & Chun, 2014; Bird, Keidel, Ing, Horner, & Burgess, 2015; St-Laurent, Abdi, & Buchsbaum, 2015; Bonnici, Richter, Yazar, & Simons, 2016; Lee & Kuhl, 2016).
+Furthermore, goal-directed attentional selection results in enhanced representations of target memories in the posterior parietal cortex (Favila, Samide, Sweigart, & Kuhl, 2018).
 These results suggest that this region is not only involved in attentional selection of to-be-retrieved target memories but also represents the content of those memories.

 Although posterior parietal cortex represents the content of retrieved memories, it likely does not store those memories itself.
 This is because, as noted earlier, lesions in parietal cortex do not typically produce large impairments in episodic memory (Cabeza et al., 2008; Berryhill, 2012).
 If the posterior parietal cortex does not store memories itself, how does it come to represent them?
 One possibility is that representations of memories in posterior parietal cortex depend on retrieval mechanisms in the hippocampus.
 Bidirectional connections between the hippocampus and posterior parietal cortex (Cabeza et al., 2008) may enable parietal attention mechanisms to modulate the hippocampus and the hippocampus to trigger memory reactivation in parietal cortex.
 Indeed, posterior parietal cortex is thought to exert top-down control over the hippocampus (Cabeza et al., 2008) to focus internal attention in the service of memory retrieval.
-Hippocampal pattern completion (Treves and Rolls, 1992) - the retrieval of complete memories from a partial cue - may then trigger the reactivation of memories in posterior parietal cortex, driving the subjective experience of remembering.
-This is consistent with studies that show i) that the quality of retrieved memories is correlated with functional connectivity between the hippocampus and posterior parietal cortex (Cooper and Ritchey, 2019), and ii) that such connectivity is associated with recollection of autobiographical memory details (McCormick et al., 2013).
-These studies raise the possibility that hippocampal memory retrieval may contribute to the reactivation of memory content in parietal cortex (Lee and Kuhl, 2016; Lee et al., 2019) but this remains to be directly tested in future studies.
+Hippocampal pattern completion (Treves & Rolls, 1992) - the retrieval of complete memories from a partial cue - may then trigger the reactivation of memories in posterior parietal cortex, driving the subjective experience of remembering.